lybird300/lybird300.github.io/_posts/2015-11-13-fine-tune-java-programs.md

 </code></pre>
 The file /tmp/hsperfdata_linly/22248 was created by JVM by default to export its statistics.
 It keeps creating /tmp/hsperfdata_username directories.
 There are cases that the JVM statistics caused garbage collection pauses because the JVM modifies its statistics during garbage collection and safepoints by memory mapping to  /tmp/hsperfdata_username, which could be blocked for hundreds of milliseconds until disk I/O completes.
 For details, take a look at this <a href="http://www.evanjones.ca/jvm-mmap-pause.html">article</a>.
 Based on this <a href="http://stackoverflow.com/questions/76327/how-can-i-prevent-java-from-creating-hsperfdata-files">post</a>, we can use "-XX:+PerfDisableSharedMem=false" to prevent JVM from creating the statistics and thus suppresses the creation of the hsperfdata_userid directories.
 This option is recommended by Sun for causing less performance issues than turning off "-XX:-UsePerfData" option.

+ <h2>Integrate other languages into Java program</h2>
+ <h3>With R</h3>
+ JRI: if you are compiling your java program using Maven, you must see <a href="http://stackoverflow.com/questions/32170664/running-jar-built-using-maven-causes-java-lang-noclassdeffounderror-org-rosuda?noredirect=1&lq=1">this post</a>

 <h2>References</h2>
 <ul>